emmanuelquinton/movie-rental-java/documentation/process.md

 * split loop
 * extract loop in methods creating before a Data object to save calculated values.
 * refactorize dataTemp
+* Add method to display
+  * extract ligne 69 into private method

 ### Extract loop in method